grafana/grafana/docs/sources/panels-visualizations/configure-value-mappings/index.md

 ## Edit a value mapping

-You can change a value mapping at any time.
+You can edit a value mapping at any time.

 1. Edit the panel that contains the value mapping you want to edit.
 1. In the panel display options, in the **Value mappings** section, click **Edit value mappings**.